owenthereal/blog/about/index.markdown

 ---

 Jingwen Owen Ou is a Java samurai at daytime and a Ruby ninja at night.
-He has his MSc in Computer Science @ the beautiful [University of British Columbia][1] of Canada.
+He had his MSc in Computer Science @ the beautiful [University of British Columbia][1] of Canada.
 During his master degree, Owen focused on building tools that ease the pain of software developers: he contributed to the Eclipse's [Mylyn][2] project, and as his thesis topic, he built an innovate tool that reduces information overload based on developers' knowledge of the codebase[^3].